David Argue

 David J. Argue (1959 – 30 July 2025) was an Australian actor.
 He was best known for his role as Snowy in Gallipoli, as Whitey in BMX Bandits (1983), Dicko in Razorback (1984), and in the leading role of Brad McBain in Hercules Returns (1993).

 Filmink praised "his livewire nature, compulsive energy, sense of anarchy, and unpredictability... he seemed dangerous, irreverent, humorous, destructive, and risky, carrying a sense that anything could happen, and would, especially in the face of authority, like an Australian Marx brother or Timothy Carey."

 Life and career

 Argue left school in grade ten and went to NIDA.
 He earned a reputation as a talented, charismatic actor whom some found difficult to deal with; he was fired from Phar Lap, Fortunate Life and Great Expectations.

-Argue died from cancer in Melbourne, Australia, on 30 July 2025, at the age of 65.
+Argue died from cancer on 30 July 2025, at the age of 65.